murchandamus/Murchandamus/README.md

 ### Hi there 👋

 I'm Murch.
-I work on Bitcoin-related projects at Chaincode Labs.
+I work on Bitcoin-related projects at Localhost Research.

 - 📫 How to reach me:
   - Matrix chat: @murch:matrix.org